rails/rails/guides/source/active_record_querying.md

 ### Specifying Conditions on Eager Loaded Associations

-Even though Active Record lets you specify conditions on the eager loaded associations just like `joins`, the recommended way is to use "joins":#joining-tables instead.
+Even though Active Record lets you specify conditions on the eager loaded associations just like `joins`, the recommended way is to use [joins](#joining-tables) instead.

 However if you must do this, you may use `where` as you would normally.